What we do

 We are the country’s largest woodland conservation charity with over 500,000 members and supporters and more than 1,000 sites all over the UK.

-We believe life’s better with trees.
+We're standing up for woods and trees.
 We protect and campaign on behalf of this country’s woods, plant more trees, and restore ancient woodland, for the benefit of wildlife and people.

 To realise our vision, over the next ten years, we will be strengthening the role of trees and woods in our landscapes and communities and rekindling our love of them.